-KEY ELEMENTS OF GOVERNANCE ASSESS- MENT COMMENTS Measuring the performance of services and related projects and ensuring that they are delivered in accordance with defined outcomes and that they represent the best use of resources and value for money.
+Key Elements of Governance Assess- ment Comments Measuring the performance of services and related projects and ensuring that they were delivered in accordance with defined outcomes and that they represented the best use of resources and value for money.
 Good Comprehensive performance management information presented to SMT/Performance Committee on a regular basis.
-A replacement Performance Management System is required KPIs agreed with monitoring arrangements in place Annual Report HMICFRS Inspection regime Operational Assurance Audit Team to review:- • operational preparedness • operational preparedness • operational response • operational learning • The quarterly publication - Safety Health and Environment and Operational Assurance Performance Summary identifies learning from incidents etc. External Audit review Comprehensive financial information reporting framework.
-An upgraded Finance System will be implemented by December 22 to further improve this Medium Term Financial Plan and balanced budget in place Service reviews identified to deliver savings Resources redirected into priority areas
+A replacement Performance Management System was required KPIs agreed with monitoring arrangements in place Annual Report HMICFRS Inspection regime Operational Assurance Audit Team to review:- • operational preparedness • operational preparedness • operational learning The quarterly publication - Safety Health and Environment and Operational Assurance Performance Summary identifies learning from incidents etc. External Audit review Comprehensive financial information reporting framework.
+An upgraded Finance System was implemented, this would further improve governance arrangements.
+Medium Term Financial Plan and balanced budget in place Service reviews identified to deliver savings Resources redirected into priority areas

-KEY ELEMENTS OF GOVERNANCE ASSESS- MENT COMMENTS Consistently exceeded efficiency targets Defining and documenting the roles and responsibilities of the executive, non-executive, scrutiny and officer functions, with clear delegation arrangements and protocols for effective communication in respect of the authority and partnership arrangements.
-Good Committee terms of reference agreed, supported by Standing Orders, and Scheme of Delegation and Financial Regulations Strategy Group meetings inform members of developments in a less formal manner Member/Officer protocol in place setting out respective roles and relationships etc. Member champions covering:- • Equality, Diversity and Inclusion • Community Safety • Road Safety • Health and Wellbeing Job descriptions for all staff Regular briefing sessions before Committees and as and when required Induction/training provided to all members
+Key Elements of Governance Assess- ment Comments Consistently exceeded efficiency targets Defining and documenting the roles and responsibilities of the executive, non-executive, scrutiny and officer functions, with clear delegation arrangements and protocols for effective communication in respect of the authority and partnership arrangements.
+Good Committee terms of reference agreed, supported by Standing Orders, and Scheme of Delegation and Financial Regulations Strategy Group meetings inform members of developments in a less formal manner.
+Member/Officer protocol in place setting out respective roles and relationships etc. Member champions covering:- • Equality, Diversity and Inclusion • Community Safety • Road Safety • Health and Wellbeing Job descriptions for all staff Regular briefing sessions before Committees and as and when required Induction/training provided to all members

-KEY ELEMENTS OF GOVERNANCE ASSESS- MENT COMMENTS Ensuring the authority's financial management arrangements conform with the governance requirements of CIPFAs FM Code and the CIPFA Statement on the Role of the Chief financial Officer in Local Government and, where they do not, explain why and how they deliver the same impact.
+Key Elements of Governance Assess- ment Comments Ensuring the authority's financial management arrangements conform with the governance requirements of CIPFAs FM Code and the CIPFA Statement on the Role of the Chief financial Officer in Local Government and, where they do not, explain why and how they deliver the same impact.
 Good Self-assessment against the CIPFA FM Code undertaken and reported to Audit Committee.
 Self-assessment of the role of the Treasurer is compliant with the governance requirements set out in CIPFAs Statement on the Role of the Chief Financial Officer in Local Government Qualified Treasurer, sits on Exec Board and reports directly to Chief Fire Officer Regular appraisal, with updated process implemented.
 Contract standing orders, financial regulations, budget holder instructions in place and regularly reviewed Comprehensive budget setting/monitoring arrangement in place, linked to corporate objectives and priorities.
-Budget is delegated appropriately and aligned with operational responsibility Ensuring effective arrangements are in place for the discharge of the monitoring officer function.
+Budget is delegated appropriately and aligned with operational responsibility Ensuring effective arrangements were in place for the discharge of the monitoring officer function.
 Good Clerk to the Authority is the monitoring officer Appropriately qualified/experienced Regular appraisal Procedural standing orders reviewed Scheme of delegation updated and agreed by Audit Committee